 Some workgroup members, however, raised concerns about unnecessarily complicating the policy with the inclusion of an optional single or en bloc allocation pathway.
 As is the challenge currently, the proposed policy language does not explicitly provide direction to OPOs on when, if after attempting to allocate kidneys from donors in this weight range as singles, it could switch to allocating those kidneys en bloc (or vice versa).
 These members thought excluding the 15 to 25 kg weight range would make for a simplified policy and would not negatively impact allocation of single pediatric kidneys given that surgeons will still have the option to split them upon clinical inspection.
-Based on public comment feedback, the Committee removed the option to allocate kidneys singly versus en bloc for 15 kg to 25 kg donors in the proposed policy but replaced it with options to allocate kidneys from donors greater than or equal to 20 kg (see Was this proposal changed in response to public comment? below).
+Based on feedback from the first round of public comment (fall 2016), the Committee removed the option to allocate kidneys singly versus en bloc for 15 kg to 25 kg donors in the proposed policy but replaced it with options to allocate kidneys from donors greater than or equal to 20 kg.
+Finally, the Committee opted to lower the mandatory allocation weight threshold to 18kg following the June 2017 OPTN/UNOS Board of Directors.
+The proposal was not approved in part due to concerns over the change in weight threshold (see "Was this proposal changed in response to public comment?" below).

-&lt;sup>52 Meeting Minutes.
+51 Meeting Minutes.
 En Bloc Kidney Workgroup.
 OPTN/UNOS Kidney Transplantation Committee.
 September 16, 2016.

-Ibid.
+52 Ibid.

-&lt;sup>55 En Bloc Kidney Workgroup Meeting Minutes, September 16, 2016.
+54 En Bloc Kidney Workgroup Meeting Minutes, September 16, 2016.

-&lt;sup>56 Turgeon, Nicole.
+55 Turgeon, Nicole.
 "En Bloc Update."
 E-mail to UNOS staff.
 December 22, 2016.
 Primary thread.